 “Prior to my MBA, I was working on a global scale for Fiat Chrysler, having been based across Europe.
 When selecting the right course and institution, I gathered information on a variety of MBAs, both in the UK and the USA.
 I came across the Global MBA offered by Alliance Manchester Business School (Alliance MBS), which pushed me towards choosing a part-time programme.

 “Despite having been accepted onto a number of MBA programmes at Ivy League institutions in the USA, I decided that the Manchester MBA was more suited to the global nature of my personality and career.
 Alliance MBS seemed to have cultivated a real global culture, and the US Schools did not seem to value this as highly.
 I was very lucky to be studying alongside a class with such diverse backgrounds and talents – we still share our ideas and business views with each other even now.

 “This, paired with the technical skills I gained, such as finance and leadership, gave the Global MBA added value.

 “There is no doubt that the Alliance MBS MBA was tough.
 I was surprised that one of my main learnings was coping with challenging workloads and deadlines.
 A particular highlight for me was the extraordinary people I got to work with – both my course peers and leaders.

 “I wouldn’t say that the MBA on its own was responsible for my growth within Fiat Chrysler, but the MBA combined with a strong ambition to grow professionally was a winning formula.
-The MBA made me more confident, more skilful and encouraged me to flourish within my professional life.
+The MBA made me more confident, more skillful and encouraged me to flourish in my professional life.

 “For anyone thinking of undertaking an MBA, I would say, don’t pursue it to improve your CV, or salary, do it because of a personal and professional hunger to improve and widen your skills.
 The MBA was a great fit for my background in the manufacturing sector but it goes further than that – it is an all-encompassing programme for all sectors within business.”